Michael-Gallagher-DS/NBA-project/README.md

 # NBA-project

 ## NBA Stats GUI
-Designed a GUI for NBA player statistics using Python and the nba-api library.
-The application presents comprehensive player data and game logs in a clean, intuitive design inspired by leading sport platforms.
-The tool provides advanced metrics and insights tailored for making improved betting decisions.
+Designed a GUI for NBA player statistics and game logs.
+Inspired by the layouts of sports news platforms like ESPN and Basketball-Reference.
+Powered by Python and the nba-api library, the interface incorporates user-defined features tailored for sports betting analysis, offering unique insights beyond traditional stats in a user-friendly interface.

 ## NBA Scoring Predication Models
 Implemented Random Forest and Gradient Boosting regression models using scikit-learn to predict points scored by NBA players.
 The workflow involves two key steps: